 up under the Victims and Witnesses (Scotland) Act 2014.

-independently from the Commission while sharing some corporate
+NCF will operate independently from the Commission, while sharing

 The NCF has three statutory